 Although we do allow it, we’ve cut down on it significantly since buying them each their own tent.
 (We got the small, kid-sized tents in the camping section of Wal-Mart for $10 each.)
 We set up their kid tents, and that’s what we point them to for playing, which they think is great, and so do we!
 Win-win.

-23. Air mattresses.
+25. Air mattresses.
 One of the great advantages to car camping is the ability to use the car to blow up your air mattresses!
 Our air pump just plugs into the car, and it inflates it within minutes.
 Also try a sleeping pad.

 Camping by itself is most exciting activity out there, but it never hurts to bring a little something extra!
 Car camping with kids means you can bring some extra entertainment along with you!
 Here are some of our favorites: